 Instead of heading back to the entrance the same way you came, you can find a set of steep wooden stairs near the cold spring that lead up and out of the valley to the main road.
 When you reach the top, turn right and this will take you back to where you parked your scooter.

-Lagaan Falls is one of the best waterfalls in Siquijor and a must-visit during your visit!
-Swimming holes, rope swings, rock jumps and small caves are just some of the things you can expect to find at these epic Siquijor Falls!
+Swimming holes, rope swings, rock jumps, and small caves are just some of the things you can expect to find at these epic falls!

 Lagaan Falls is located in Lazi on Siquijor Island.
-From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach Lagaan Falls Siquijor.
+From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach this Siquijor waterfall.

 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.